twesigomwedavid/linux-and-R-intro/assignments/assessment-2024.md

 4. List all the annotations that you’ve selected.

 VEP may take some time to run.
 After it has run successfully, select view results.
 Filter the results as shown in the screenshot below.
-Select the Symbol to be LDLR and MANE_SELECT to the _LDLR_ MANE Select transcript accession number that you inferred earlier in this assessment.
+Set the Symbol to be LDLR and MANE_SELECT to the _LDLR_ MANE Select transcript accession number that you inferred earlier in this assessment (Hint: it should begin with NM_).

 #### ![linux-and-R-intro](../images/vep1.png "VEP1")